Tirana: Rail

-Under the plan, the two tram lines will intersect in the Skanderbeg Square.
-The public transport system in Tirana is ten bus lines served by 250 to 260 buses every day.
+Bus

+Tirana's bus network is its primary and only system of public transport.
+The system has 16 lines serving the urban core, with another 14 suburban lines serving its outer regions.
+The urban network is made up of 8 radial lines, 5 diagonal lines, and 3 circular or semi-circular lines.

+Busses often get stuck in traffic.
+There were only 7 km of dedicated bus lines in 2020.

+There were 451 bus stops on the entire urban network in 2020, extending to over 170 km.
+Services operate every day, regardless of holidays and weekends, from 06:00 to 24:00.
+The entire network had an average headway of 9 minutes on a daily basis in 2018 and in the first half of 2019.

+Nearly 257,000 residents lived within a 150 m walking area from a bus stop when surveyed in Tirana’s strategic transport study in 2019.
+That was approximately 35% of the population living inside the Municipal unit of Tirana.

+A single-ride ticket costs 40 Lek, and no hourly or daily options are available.
+Disabled people and veterans may ride for free.
+An electronic ticketing system is under implementation.

+Cycling

 During the administration of mayor Erion Veliaj, the government of Tirana has significantly increased the creation and expansion of a cycling infrastructure in the city in order to reduce traffic congestion as well as to improve the sustainable transportation.
 Ecovolis was launched in 2011 offering rental services for bicycles at different centrally located stations for a small fee.
 The international bicycle sharing system, Mobike, launched its operations on 8 June 2018 by deploying 4000 bicycles in the city.
+Both services were discontinued.

+Safe cycling paths are still relatively rare, despite improvements in recent years.
+Paths are often blocked by parked cars or construction.
+Other obstructions which decrease ride quality, such as drain holes, are also prevalent.
+There were only around 30 km of cycling routes in 2020.

 Education

 Tirana has the highest concentration of institutions of tertiary education in Albania, consisting of numerous academies, colleges and universities.
 Most prominent among these is the University of Tirana with campuses around the city and more than 28,000 students from all backgrounds.
 The Polytechnic University of Tirana is another distinguished institution and also the most renowned engineering and technical university in the country.
 The four other public institutions in Tirana are the University of Arts, University of Agriculture, University of Medicine and University of Sports.

 The educational system of Tirana has expanded substantially over the past years with the renovations of existing school facilities and the construction of new schools.
 For primary and secondary education, a variety of schools are available, tagged with the public, private and international labels.
-Few of the major international schools are the Tirana International School, Albanian International School, British School, Montessori School, Memorial Schooland and World Academy.
-Also of noteworthy mention is the public primary and secondary Servete Maçi School, which received international recognition as it won an award at the 2020 International Architecture Awards.
+Some of the international schools are the Tirana International School, Albanian International School, British School, Montessori School, Memorial School and World Academy.
+The public primary and secondary Servete Maçi School won an award at the 2020 International Architecture Awards.